yl-ang/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the home folder for your LibTask.

 1. Double-click the file to start the app.
+You can follow [this guide](https://nus-cs2103-ay2122s2.github.io/website/admin/tp-pe.html#a-launching-the-jar-file-2) if double-clicking doesn't work.

-The GUI is similar to the one shown below and should appear in a few seconds.<br>
+1. The GUI is similar to the one shown below and should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

 1. You can refer to [LibTask GUI Overview](#22-libtask-gui-overview) to understand what each component in the GUI does.